kyma-incubator/compass/docs/architecture/components.md

 # Components

-These are the basic components related to Compass:
+These are the components related to Compass:

 ![Components](./assets/components.svg)

 ## Application